County Carlow Ireland · Co. Carlow · Ballinabrannagh Save · Share

 Nov-Feb

 A commuter village in its quietest mode.
-Drive through if going to Leighlinbridge; do not come specifically.
+The church and graveyard are always there; everything else is closed or elsewhere.
+Drive through to Leighlinbridge; do not come specifically.

 ◐ Mind yourself